tympollack/n-cube/README.md

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")
 ___
 ### Version History
+* 3.3.10
+ * Bug fix: Created, deleted and then restored cubes were incorrectly showing as conflicts, when there was no original head cube.
+ * Bug fix: When choosing 'Accept Mine' in merge conflict resolution, the code was incorrectly pushing the branch cube to head.
+Instead, it should have copied the head SHA1 to the branch so that it was updated for commit-overwrite on future commit.
+ * Bug fix: NPE occurring when Groovy Templates (with empty content) were being scanned for cube-name references.
+This happened during searching the cell content for cube references.
+Fixed.
+ * Bug fix: NPE when computing SHA1 of column that had null value.
+Granted, only the Default column should ever have a null, but to prevent NPE, null is converted to "" before .toString() for SHA1.
 * 3.3.9
  * Bug fix: HtmlFormatter could throw an NPE when encoding the content of a cell.
 * 3.3.8